 6th April The New Tax Year

-The UK Tax Year Starts on April 6th
+The UK Tax Year Starts on April 6th 2026

 Additional Rate Threshold

-The Additional Rate Threshold has dropped from £150,000 to £125,140, which means that anyone earning above this amount will pay 45% income tax.
+It dropped from £150,000 to £125,140 in 2023, which meant that anyone earning above this amount will pay 45% income tax.

 Capital Gains Tax

-The capital gains tax allowance will be reduced from £6,000 to just £3,000 from April 2024.
+The capital gains tax allowance was reduced from £6,000 to just £3,000 from April 2024.
 This means that if you make a profit from selling an asset, such as a property or shares, you will only be able to exempt up to £3,000 of the gain from Capital Gains Tax before being required to pay tax on the remaining amount.

 Corporation Tax